valdasm/dev-puzzle/README.md

 ### Doing

-* Listing all Azure and AWS services, links, descriptions (stopped on streamin data)
+* Listing all Azure and AWS services, links, descriptions (stopped on management)

 ### Done
 * Message when mappings are not available.